British Ornithologists' Union: Objectives and activities

-Records Committee
+Records committee

-The British Ornithologists' Union Records Committee (BOURC) is the recognised national bird records committee for Britain.
-It maintains a list of birds of Britain.
-Its findings are published in Ibis, the house journal of its parent body the British Ornithologists' Union (BOU).
-From time to time, BOURC re-reviews records which it has previously accepted, to ensure they are acceptable in the light of improved knowledge of the species in question.
+The British Ornithologists' Union Records Committee (BOURC) is the recognized national bird records committee for Britain.
+It maintains a list of birds in Britain.
+Its findings are published in Ibis, the house journal of its parent body, the British Ornithologists' Union (BOU).
+From time to time, BOURC re-reviews records that it has previously accepted to ensure they are acceptable in light of improved knowledge of the species in question.

 The Committee does not assess records of birds from Ireland; that task is carried out by the Irish Rare Birds Committee, which publishes its decisions in Irish Birds.
 For many years, records of IRBC-assessed rarities were included in the BOURC's reports, but this ceased in 2002, at the request of IRBC.

-BOURC is widely recognised as maintaining the most authoritative list of birds of Britain.
+BOURC is widely recognized as maintaining the most authoritative list of birds in Britain.
+In 2025 the BOURC adopted the AviList global avian taxonomy.

 BOURC has a chairman, a secretary and a number of voting members.
-It previously had a taxonomic subcommittee, set up to advise on taxonomic matters, but the disbanding of this subcommittee was announced on 6 November 2015; the BOU now contemplates relying entirely on one of the available global avian taxonomies with a view to adopting a single system for all its activities.
+It previously had a taxonomic subcommittee set up to advise on taxonomic matters, but the disbanding of this subcommittee was announced on 6 November 2015; the BOU now contemplates relying entirely on one of the available global avian taxonomies with a view to adopting a single system for all its activities.